BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Acoustic Data Acquisition

 \section{Acoustic Data Acquisition}

 The acoustic data presented in this work was collected by Tecnoambiente SLU through various geophysical surveys of the entire coast of Catalonia\footnote{This data was used to create an interactive marine habitat map by the Government of Catalonia, available at \url{https://sig.gencat.cat/visors/habitats_marins.html}}.
-These surveys involved over \num{3500} hours of geophysical (SSS) and hydrographic (MBES) data acquisition, covering more than \SI{1900}{\kilo\meter\squared} in area, extending from the coastline up to six nautical miles offshore.
+These surveys involved over 3500 hours of geophysical (SSS) and hydrographic (MBES) data acquisition, covering more than 1900\,\unit{km^2} in area, extending from the coastline up to six nautical miles offshore.
 In order to ensure accurate characterization of the habitat, additional surveys were carried out collecting about 500 sediment samples, and 150 scientific dives and ROV-enabled missions for acquisition of video samples.
 It is important to note that the goal of these additional surveys was to provide a visual validation of the habitat in certain locations, and not to conduct an extensive optical survey.
 As such, there was not an easy way to co-register the acoustic and optical data, since the latter comprised much smaller and separate transects.
 Therefore, the data presented as part of these surveys do not include any optical imagery.

-\figref{fig:survey_area} outlines the surveyed area.
+Figure~\ref{fig:survey_area} outlines the surveyed area.
 The entire coast of Catalonia was subdivided into 22 sectors: 16 along the northern and 6 along the southern coast.
-Each sector comprised multiple overlapping transects, collecting over ~\num{50} million swaths, encompassing a wide variety of seabed types, including sand ripples, mud, posidonia (dead and alive), cymodocea, artificial reefs, rocks, corals, detrital funds, etc. Additionally, miscellaneous objects such as buoys, anchors, conduits and cables, shipwrecks, and agricultural infrastructure were also observed.
-A total of 26 different classes were identified, which were then grouped into 12 categories based on the similarity of visual features or benthic type as summarized in \appref{sec:appendixA}.
+Each sector comprised multiple overlapping transects, collecting over 50 million swaths, encompassing a wide variety of seabed types, including sand ripples, mud, posidonia (dead and alive), cymodocea, artificial reefs, rocks, corals, detrital funds, etc. Additionally, miscellaneous objects such as buoys, anchors, conduits and cables, shipwrecks, and agricultural infrastructure were also observed.
+A total of 26 different classes were identified, which were then grouped into 12 categories based on the similarity of visual features or benthic type as summarized in Appendix~\ref{sec:appendixA}.

 The remainder of this section provides further details on the system setup, sensor configurations, processing of the raw data and the methodology for creating annotations.